meolar/supertux-wiki/Ideas.md

 ![](images/Colorpile.png)

 They can be of different colors.
-When Tux eats a colorpile, Tux begins to shine color, what color has colorpile, what Tux ate.
+When Tux eats a colorpile, Tux begins to glow that color for a short period of time.
+This allows Tux to light up magicblocks without needing a lantern.shine

 ### Gem